 Congratulations!
 You have finished your brand new lanyard.
 Clip on your credentials or keys, slide it on your neck and have a great school year!
 If you liked this project, you might also like our Back to School Sewing Checklist.

-If you need help with a sewing project, be sure to join our Peek-a-Boo Pattern Shop Facebook Group.
+Thanks again for stopping by for the lanyard tutorial.
+I hope you enjoyed it and can start making something special for someone.
+If you need help with a sewing project or want to share what you’re making be sure to join our Peek-a-Boo Pattern Shop Facebook Group.